 Official Opening and World Metrology Day 2021

-The Measurement Standards Laboratory is celebrating the official opening of the new building that houses Temperature and Electrical Standards on World Metrology Day 2021.
+The Measurement Standards Laboratory celebrates the official opening of the new building that houses Temperature and Electrical Standards on World Metrology Day 2021.

 Officially opening the new Building

-On Thursday 20 May 2021 the Measurement Standards Laboratory will officially open their new laboratories at the Gracefield Innovation Quarter in Lower Hutt.
+On Thursday 20 May 2021 the Measurement Standards Laboratory officially opened their new laboratories at the Gracefield Innovation Quarter in Lower Hutt.
 The building is the new home for MSL's Temperature and Electrical Standards laboratories and completed the first stage of a site wide redevelopment of the Gracefield campus.

 The new MSL Temperature and Electrical laboratories will now enjoy state of the art lab spaces critical to the precision research and standards maintenance work as expected from New Zealand's national measurement institute.

 The day commenced with a dawn blessing of the new building acknowledging MSL's cultural links to local iwi Te Āti Awa, followed by an official opening and ribbon cutting ceremony that included a number of guest speakers.
 Guests where then invited into the new building to explore the spaces and finally understand what MSL has been so excited about over the past two years of its development.
 The programme of speakers that followed was well received, topical and relevant so guests left with a greater understanding of the work being done to support the maintenance of measurement standards.